 your hands were set free from the basket.”

-And I called out to the Lord in my distress, and he lifted the burden from my shoulder, and my hands from the basket, and I was “given” an idea and a business plan, in which a lot of things I had learnt and done in the course of the unsuccessful business, coalesced and which used the knowledge and character and grit gained through the business that exhausted me.
-However, it was far easier, and worked better than I had prayed for it to, so much so that less than 3 years after I started it, in 2010, my husband was able to retire from his Professorship in mathematics, and run that small business, which now entirely supports our family.
+And I called out to the Lord in my distress, and he lifted the burden from my shoulder, and my hands from the basket, and I was “given” an idea and a business plan, in which a lot of things I had learnt and done in the course of the unsuccessful business, coalesced and which used the knowledge and character and grit and perseverance gained through the business that exhausted me.
+However, it was far easier, and worked better than I had dreamed of praying for it to, so much so that less than 3 years after I started it, my husband was able to retire in 2010 from his Professorship in mathematics, and run that small business, which now entirely supports our family.

 Would this work every time?
 Would Jesus tell a fisherman exactly where the fish were every time they asked?
 Would he tell a Christian investor which stocks to pick?
 Tell a Christian medical researchers how to cure cancer with just plants?